MoipatiThoobe/AWS-challenge-week-1/README.md

 Step 1: Download and Launch the CloudFormation template

-1.1 Download the CloudFormation template (you can find the template in the repo) and save it to your local hard drive
+1.1 Download the CloudFormation template (the template is saved in a file named EC2-Auto-Scaling-Lab.yaml) and save it to your local hard drive

-1.2 Open the CloudFormation serice on AWS
+1.2 Open the CloudFormation service on AWS

 1.3 Select the **Create stack** button and then select **With new resources (standard)**